Queen Elizabeth Afternoon Tea Recipes

 Queen Elizabeth and Her Favorite Tea

-Her Majesty’s royal butler, Grant Harrold, says the Queen enjoyed “her Assam or her Earl Grey the traditional way, made with tea leaves in a teapot and poured into a fine bone china teacup.
-She will also use a strainer.”
+Her Majesty's royal butler, Grant Harrold, said the Queen enjoyed "her Assam or her Earl Grey the traditional way, made with tea leaves in a teapot and poured into a fine bone china teacup.
+She will also use a strainer."

 Teas Preferred by Queen Elizabeth